WSPR TV User Guide

 s:<slot>

 with the latter two representing temporal conditions.
-Shortcuts for ET0 user-defined telemetry and ET3 are also available:
+Shortcuts for CT and ET0 user-defined telemetry are available:

 et0:0